 Learning and teaching

 Teaching is by lectures, practical classes, tutorials, seminars and supervised research projects.
 We make extensive use of IT, and a wide range of materials is available to enable you to study at your own pace and in your own time to enhance and extend the material you’ll learn formally.
+The School has a wide range of specialist facilities and has recently invested in brand new laboratories.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.